michelesr/resume/sorcinelli.md

 *   **DevOps Engineer**

     *InformaEtica* (Senigallia, Italy), Jun 2016 - Nov 2016
-    - packaging and containerization of a Django application
+    - Packaging and containerization of a Django application
-    - migration from Apache to Nginx & Gunicorn
+    - Migration from Apache to Nginx & Gunicorn
     - Ansible deployment automation
     - VLAN and network configuration for a third-part customer